 To protect you and your family against COVID‑19, stay up to date with vaccinations and booster doses.
-Booster recommendations may vary depending on an individual’s age, health conditions and prior vaccinations.
+Booster recommendations may vary depending on age, health conditions and prior vaccinations.

-COVID‑19 vaccine recommendations are different for people who are moderately or severely immunocompromised.
-People with weakened immune systems are at higher risk for severe COVID‑19 illness and may need an additional dose as part of their primary vaccination series and a booster dose.
+COVID‑19 vaccine recommendations are different for people who are immunocompromised (those who have health conditions or take medicines that make it more difficult for their immune system to fight infections).
+Kids and adults who are immunocompromised may need an additional dose as part of their primary vaccination series and a booster dose.
 Learn more about vaccine recommendations for people with weakened immune systems, and talk to your health care provider if you have questions.

 Why should I get a COVID‑19 booster?

 A COVID‑19 booster gives added protection against COVID‑19 infection and helps keep your family healthy.
-Data shows that COVID‑19 vaccines begin to lose some effectiveness at preventing infection or severe illness over time, especially against newer variants (based on studies of vaccine effectiveness and studies measuring antibody levels).
+Data shows that COVID‑19 vaccines begin to lose some effectiveness at preventing infection or severe illness over time, especially against newer variants.
 New boosters protect against newer variants of COVID‑19.

-In clinical trials, booster shots increased the immune response in vaccinated individuals and helped prevent severe disease.
-This is especially important as highly contagious variants emerge and the risk of exposure increases.
+Booster shots help boost your protection against COVID‑19 and help prevent severe disease.
 Data from the CDC shows that unvaccinated adults had a 5x higher risk of COVID‑19 infection compared with adults who were fully vaccinated with a booster shot.
 In addition, booster doses proved highly effective at preventing hospitalization for COVID‑19 illness.

 Everyone eligible should get a COVID‑19 booster shot, even if they've already had COVID‑19.
-A booster dose can help increase the protection that may fade from natural immunity (immunity after COVID‑19 infection).
+A booster dose can help increase the protection that may fade over time from natural immunity (immunity after COVID‑19 infection).

 Are COVID‑19 boosters safe?

-The development of the COVID‑19 vaccines and boosters followed critical steps to make sure they met safety guidelines.
-These vaccines have been found to be safe and help prevent the risks of COVID‑19 infection.
-Some mild side effects may occur but should resolve quickly.
+Yes.
+The development of the COVID‑19 vaccines and boosters followed critical steps to meet safety guidelines.
+These vaccines are safe and help prevent the risks of COVID‑19 infection.

 Does the COVID‑19 booster have side effects?